RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

   * :cpp:`real dt`  Time step
   * :cpp:`real tolerance` Overall tolerance of the algorithm (FCM in the far field and Lanczos iterative solver in the near field).
   * :cpp:`Box box` A :cpp:class:`Box` with the domain size information.
-  * :cpp:`real split` The splitting parameter of the PSE algorithm in units of inverse hydrodynamic radius.
-This parameter only affects performance and must be manually tuned in a case by case basis to find the optimal (usually between 0-1).
+  * :cpp:`real split` The splitting parameter of the PSE algorithm in units of inverse of length.
+This parameter only affects performance and must be manually tuned in a case by case basis to find the optimal (usually between 0.1/hydrodynamicRadius-1/hydrodynamicRadius).

 .. code:: c++

   #include"uammd.cuh"
   #include<Integrator/BDHI/BDHI_EulerMaruyama.cuh>
   #include<Integrator/BDHI/BDHI_PSE.cuh>
   using namespace uammd;
   int main(){
     //Assume an instance of ParticleData, called "pd", is available ...
-    //A strategy is mixed with an integration scheme
-    using PSE = BDHI::EulerMaruyama<BDHI::PSE>;
+    //A strategy is mixed with an integration scheme using PSE = BDHI::EulerMaruyama<BDHI::PSE>;
     PSE::Parameters par;
     par.temperature = 1.0;